Desbeers/Chord-Provider/ChordProviderCLI/README.md

 #  Chord Provider CLI

-The CLI version of Chord Provider
+The CLI version of Chord Provider.

-- Convert a ChordPro song into JSON or HTML or clean its source.
+- Convert a ChordPro song into JSON or clean its source.

-Only depends on Foundation and build on macOS and Linux
+Only depends on Foundation and build on Linux and macOS.